Peavey 5150

 The Peavey 5150 is a vacuum tube based guitar amplifier made by Peavey Electronics from 1992 on.
 The amplifier was initially created as a signature model for Eddie Van Halen.

+Counterintuitively, its name does not derive from a consecutive Peavey model number; rather, it ultimately refers to Van Halen's own 5150 Studios, which in turn are humorously named after the Lanterman–Petris–Short Act §5150, a legal code which, under certain circumstances, allows Californian authorities to confine undesirables in a mental institution temporarily.

-After Van Halen and Peavey parted ways in 2004, the name was changed to Peavey 6505.
-The 5150 name was used again by Van Halen in partnership with Fender under the EVH brand.
-Peavey's amplifier was renamed to 6505 in celebration of Peavey's 40th anniversary (1965–2005).
+After Van Halen and Peavey parted ways in 2004, the name was changed to Peavey 6505 in celebration of Peavey's 40th anniversary (1965–2005).
+The 5150 name was used again by Van Halen in partnership with Fender under the EVH brand in 2007 and 2011.

 Design of the amplifier began in 1990 and it became a flagship project for Peavey and for then lead engineer James Brown (who has since founded Amptweaker), lasting for about 13 years, comprising the 5150 and 5150 II, until 2004.
+Peavey has since released several other versions of this amplifier.

+The 5150 has been widely used in metal and is renowned for its high gain distortion and character.

+Conception

+The 5150 was based on the Soldano SLO-100 which Eddie Van Halen was using at the time, and which was designed to provide high gain saturation as well as a clean channel.

-While the product was designed around a centered printed circuit board (PCB), an aspect sometimes considered "impure" among audiophiles, its cascading five preamps (actually four preamplifiers and one phase inverter) and four gain stages were implemented in a very simple manner.
+While the product was designed around a centered printed circuit board (PCB), its cascading five preamps (actually four preamplifiers and one phase inverter) and four gain stages were implemented in a very simple manner.
 This design and implementation allowed the individual components to carry themselves (such as by placing the transformer so as to ensure acoustical integrity by minimizing transconductance), in addition to commonizing the system's ground by way of a multilayer PCB, thereby avoiding a large source of unwanted nuances in most poorly grounded musical applications.

 Initially, the Peavey 5150 I shipped with four Sylvania 6L6 Power Tubes; this was later changed to Ruby Tube 6L6 Power Tubes, when Peavey's Sylvania supply was exhausted (per James Brown, "Tone-Talk", Ep.
 17), and five 12AX7 Tubes in the preamplifier staging (with one as a phase inverter).

 A defining attribute largely responsible for the 5150 sound is the fixed bias.
 Commonly described as an analog to a car engine and its respective idle, the 5150 bias was set to a lower value (lower engine "idle") which resulted in the Power Tubes running at a lower energy commonly known as "cold-biased."
 This configuration supposedly resulted in a more controllable gain setting (i.e. having a more forgiving sonic range than similarly "hot-biased" configurations.

-While able to stand among modern technology as a relatively "simple" design, especially in comparison to boutique "hand-wired" variants, the reliability and era its inception welcomed helped verify its cultural significance in Hard Rock, later Metal, as a unique product with a unique tone.